FAQ

 .

-There are some journals that have additional extra-contractual costs that remain the responsibility of the authors, for example:
+There are some journals that charge additional extra-contractual costs to the authors , for example:

 • additional costs for color images (color charge)

-• additional costs if a certain number of pages are exceeded (page charge)
+• additional costs if a certain number of pages is exceeded (page charge)

-These costs are NOT covered by transformative contracts.
+These costs are NOT covered by transformative agreements.

 Glossary

-This is the version accepted by the publisher and already referenced (peer reviewed), but still lacking the editorial layout (graphic design, logos, editorial marks).
+It is the version of the manuscript accepted by the publisher and already referenced (peer reviewed), but still lacking the editorial layout (graphic design, logos, editorial marks).

 In the context of Open Access (OA), the term APC stands for Article Processing Charge and indicates the financial contribution that authors or their institutions must pay to publish an article in an open access (gold) journal or to make the article available in open access in a hybrid journal.

-These contracts, also called Read & Publish, are called transformative agreements because they contain clauses related to the transformation of subscription (hybrid) journals into fully open access (Gold OA) journals.
+These agreements, also called Read & Publish, are called transformative agreements because they contain clauses related to the transformation of subscription (hybrid) journals into fully open access (Gold OA) journals.

-The typical transformative contract model provides both access to the contents of the subscribed collection (read) and the
+The typical transformative agreement model provides both access to the contents of the subscribed collection (read) and the

 publication of a variable number of articles in open access for authors affiliated with the contracting institution, without having to bear the cost of APCs (publish).

-Negotiations for transformative contracts are usually handled at the level of large consortium aggregates.
-In Italy, negotiations for these contracts are carried out by CRUI-CARE on behalf of universities and research institutions.
+Negotiations for transformative agreements are usually handled at the level of large consortium aggregates.
+In Italy, negotiations for these agreements are carried out by CRUI-CARE on behalf of universities and research institutions.

-Individual universities decide whether or not to adhere to the contracts entered into.
+The individual universities decide whether or not to enter into the agreements.

-The corresponding author is, among the authors of an article, the person responsible for the process of submission, review, and publication of the article; he or she is the contact person for the editor and reviewers.
+The corresponding author is, among the authors of an article, the person responsible for the process of submission, review, and publication of the article; they are the contact person for the editor and the reviewers.

-The corresponding author is clearly identified in the article, often with a footnote that includes his or her e-mail address.
+The corresponding author is clearly identified in the article, often with a footnote that includes their e-mail address.

-To take advantage of publication in OA with APC paid for by the University of Parma, corresponding authors must compulsorily:
+To take advantage of publication in OA with APCs borne by the University of Parma, corresponding authors must compulsorily:

-1. be affiliated with UNIPR, i.e., have a formal and active relationship with the university at the time of the journal's acceptance of the contribution; please take this into account when choosing the publication model and identify a corresponding author whose affiliation can also be guaranteed in the months following submission;
+1. be affiliated with UNIPR, i.e., have a formal and active relationship with the university at the time of article acceptance by the journal; please take this into account when choosing the publication model and identify a corresponding author whose affiliation can also be guaranteed in the months following submission;

 2. declare the University of Parma as their first affiliation;

-NB: fixed-term corresponding authors (contract professors, TD researchers, PhD students, research fellows, postgraduates, etc.) are also "eligible" as long as they are formally affiliated with the university at the time of article acceptance.
+Please note: fixed-term corresponding authors (e.g. adjunct professors, fixed-term researchers, PhD students, research fellows, scolarship holders, etc.) are also "eligible" if they are still formally affiliated with the university at the time of article acceptance.

-In the event that the article has more than one corresponding author, for example, one author from the University of Parma and one from another university or other institution, verification of affiliation, and therefore of the attribution of the article to the university that signed the contract, will be made on the author who submitted the article.
+In the event that the article has more than one corresponding author, e.g. one author from the University of Parma and one from another university or institution, verification of affiliation, and therefore of the attribution of the article to the university that signed the contract, will be made on the author who submitted the article.

 Creative Commons (CC) licenses allow authors to share their works with the public by determining which rights they reserve for themselves and which they grant to others.